About Herb Hodges

 Pastored churches for 27 years in Arkansas, Texas, and Tennessee.
 His last pastorate of ten years was at Cherokee Baptist Church, Memphis, Tennessee.

 Entered itinerant ministry in 1980 conducting revivals, Bible Conferences, Spiritual Life Conferences, and Disciple-making Conferences.
 This ministry has taken him into most of the fifty states of the U.S.

-Travels widely to foreign countries, always to train pastors and leaders there in the process of world-visionary, world-impacting disciple-making in fulfilment of Christ’s Great Commission.
-He has made many overseas trips for this purpose including Honduras, Nicaragua, Panama, Jamaica, Guatemala, El Salvador, Venezuela, Bolivia, Guyana, Brazil, Chile, Peru, Mexico, Argentina, Ecuador, Colombia, Belgium, France, Portugal, Armenia, Russia, Ukraine, Mongolia, Romania, Hungary, India, Sri Lanka, Cambodia, Philippines, Indonesia, China, Thailand, South Africa, Zambia, Zimbabwe, Kenya, Nigeria, Liberia, Uganda, Ghana, Cameroon, Mozambique, Democratic Republic of Congo, and Tanzania.
+Traveled widely to foreign countries, always to train pastors and leaders there in the process of world-visionary, world-impacting disciple-making in fulfilment of Christ’s Great Commission.
+He has made many overseas trips for this purpose including Honduras, Nicaragua, Panama, Jamaica, Guatemala, El Salvador, Venezuela, Bolivia, Guyana, Brazil, Chile, Peru, Mexico, Argentina, Ecuador, Colombia, Belgium, France, Portugal, Armenia, Russia, Ukraine, Mongolia, Romania, Hungary, India, Sri Lanka, Cambodia, Philippines, Indonesia, China, Thailand, South Africa, Zambia, Zimbabwe, Kenya, Nigeria, Liberia, Uganda, Ghana, Cameroon, Ivory Coast, Mozambique, Democratic Republic of Congo, and Tanzania.
 He has been to many of these countries numerous times.

 Herb passed away April 17, 2018, but his legacy continues through the materials offered in the form of written messages, audio messages, and video messages.
 Most important of all is the downline of men who are continuing to teach these messages all over the world.